MicrosoftDocs/well-architected/well-architected/ai/mlops-genaiops.md

 # MLOps and GenAIOps for AI workloads on Azure

-AI workload operations are mainly centered on curation of data and consumption of that data.
+AI workload operations are centered on curation of data and consumption of that data.
 Operations ensure efficiency in achieving and maintaining the quality, reliability, security, ethical, and other standards that you prioritize for the workload.

 The workload tasks can be categorized into three main areas: application development, data handling, and AI model management.
 Each category should adopt industry-proven operational methodologies, like **DevOps, DataOps, MLOps, and GenAIOps**.